2 S Summit Ave, 2nd floor

 Often, these conditions are identified before the infant leaves the hospital due to feeding and thriving issues.
 Difficult or painful breast-feeding and latching issues can be symptoms of significant tongue tie.
 In older kids, tongue tie may affect eating, swallowing and speech.
 Diagnosis of tongue tie, severity assessment and treatment is best performed by a Pediatric ENT.

 Mild tongue-tie may not require intervention, while more severe tongue tie in infants may require a short surgical procedure that can be performed in our office with topical anesthesia.
 Dr. Respler is an expert at evaluating and treating tongue tie and has masterfully performed hundreds of frenulectomies.
-He will determine if a procedure is necessary for your child, correcting tongue tie,only if necessary.
+He will determine if a procedure is necessary for your child, explaining all the options and correcting tongue tie,only if necessary.